Do you ever feel “not enough” despite being high-achieving, often leaving you exhausted or burnt out?

 -J.R.R.Tolkien

-I’m a Licensed Clinical Social Worker based in New York City, with a background in Psychology, Criminal Justice, and advanced training in trauma-informed approaches.
-But before any of that, I was a person trying to make sense of my own pain—struggling to find a space where every part of my identity felt seen, understood, and embraced.
+My training is rooted in clinical social work in New York City, with a background in psychology and criminal justice, alongside advanced training in trauma-informed care.
+But before any of that, I was a person trying to make sense of my own pain — searching for a space where every part of my identity could feel seen, understood, and embraced.

-I was exhausted from the constant dance of making myself smaller to gain acceptance, while also being asked to open up to a stranger I often felt I was just talking at.
-What I really longed for was a sense of belonging—a place to be fully myself among like-minded people.
+I know what it’s like to feel exhausted by the constant dance of making yourself smaller to gain acceptance, while also being asked to open up in spaces that don’t quite feel attuned.
+What I longed for — and what ultimately shaped my work — was a genuine sense of belonging: a place where I could be fully myself, without performing or editing who I was.

 Real change, I’ve found, doesn’t come from clinical tools alone—it comes from the courage to build genuine connection.
 And trust is something we create together, over time.
 With that connection, we begin to build the safety needed to face the vulnerable emotions we’ve spent years trying to hide.

 Clients often describe my style as warm, intuitive, and gently challenging.
-I bring humor, honesty, and deep respect to the therapeutic space, creating an environment where you can show up as your full, complex self—no mask required.
-My hope is to support you in finding more ease, authenticity, and rootedness in your everyday life.
+I bring humor, honesty, and deep respect to the therapeutic space, creating an environment where you can show up as your full, complex self — no mask required.
+My hope is to support you in reconnecting with your inner world after years of orienting outward, so you can experience more ease, authenticity, and feel more embodied in your everyday life.

-In our work together, I hold space for a wide range of topics, including (but not limited to):
+In our work together, we may explore themes including (but not limited to):

-• Sexuality and lifestyle (LGBQ, Trans, GNC, Non-Binary, consensual non-monogamy, sex positivity)
+• Sexuality, relationships, and lifestyle exploration (LGBQ, Trans, GNC, Non-Binary, consensual non-monogamy, sex positivity)

 Additional training, specialty/focus around trauma informed approaches to promote education and awareness regarding the Commerical Sexual Exploitation of Children (CSEC) and promoting healing/justice for adolescents who have experienced exposure to the traumas of the criminal justice system.
 Please feel free to reach out and we can set up a 20 minute consultation to discuss what you are hoping for and whether I am able to deliver on those requests.